Ali-Kazmi/AP-CSA/README.md

 # AP-CSA
 AP Computer Science A. Taken at EVHS senior year (Junior year was AP Computer Science Principles).
 Only posting some of the labs and projects.
+It was an introductory Java course, and I got an A. Here are some of the topics covered: strings, arrays (including multidimensional and jagged), arraylists, methods, OOP, inheritance, abstract classes, algorithms (and big O), importing, etc. In the end it seems like a standard intro course in java.